UncleRus/MultiOSD/doc/settings.md

 Emulate RSSI level by receiver input channel value.
 Useful when receiver has no RSSI level output.
-RSSI low level warning will be set if value if the input channel defined by `MLERC` lower than `MLERT`.
+RSSI low level warning will be set if value of the input channel defined by `MLERC` lower than `MLERT`.

 Type     | Size